meilisearch/meilisearch-js-plugins/README.md

 - The open-source InstantSearch library is widely used and well documented in the [Algolia documentation](https://www.algolia.com/doc/api-reference/widgets/js/).
 It provides all the widgets to customize and improve your search bar environment in your website.
 - The [MeiliSearch documentation](https://docs.meilisearch.com/).
+- If you use React, you might check out [meilisearch-react](https://github.com/meilisearch/meilisearch-react/)
+- If you use Vue, you might check out [meilisearch-vue](https://github.com/meilisearch/meilisearch-vue/)

 ## Compatibility with MeiliSearch